Home > Withdrawals

 State or Scholarship Programs where a return is required

 Return of Vanderbilt Funds

-The Vanderbilt University Office of Student Financial Aid and Undergraduate Scholarships (OSFA) will recalculate institutional financial aid eligibility for students who withdraw, drop out, are dismissed, stop attending (unofficial withdrawal) or take a leave of absence prior to completing 60% of a payment period or term.
+The Vanderbilt University Office of Student Financial Aid and Scholarships (OSFA) will recalculate institutional financial aid eligibility for students who withdraw, drop out, are dismissed, stop attending (unofficial withdrawal) or take a leave of absence prior to completing 60% of a payment period or term.
 The percentage for the adjustment will follow the Tuition and Fee Refund policy as published by the Office of Student Accounts.
 Students who withdraw, drop out, are dismissed, stop attending (unofficial withdrawal) or take a leave of absence prior to completing 60% of a payment period or term will receive a revised Award Notification Letter from the OSFA.